Sampling in Software Engineering Research: A Critical Review and Guidelines

 Furthermore, we need reciprocal willingness of researchers to present their research more honestly and reviewers to stop capriciously rejecting work over unavoidable sampling bias.
-This means no more mislabeling ad hoc sampling as representative, no more pretending small samples are automatically representative because they are random, and no more ignoring the potential differences between sampling frames and populations.
+This means no more mislabeling ad hoc sampling as random, no more pretending small samples are automatically representative because they are random, and no more ignoring the potential differences between sampling frames and populations.
 It also means no more accepting convenience sampling for experiments while criticizing convenience sampling for case studies and interviews.
-No more encouraging snowball sampling for literature reviews \citep{Kitchenham:2007vo} while rejecting it in questionnaires.
+No more encouraging snowball sampling for literature reviews while rejecting it in questionnaires.

 The contributions above should be considered in light of several limitations.
-We operationalized ``recent high-quality software engineering research'' as articles published in four top venues during the past five years.
+We operationalized ``recent high-quality software engineering research'' as articles published in four top venues over six years.
 Our sample is therefore unlikely to represent the broader field.
 Studies that were published twice (e.g. a paper in FSE followed by an extended version in TOSEM) have a greater chance of being selected.
 Moreover, the analysis was hindered by widespread confusion regarding sampling techniques and research methodologies.

 Additionally, some of the guidelines suggested in this paper are not directly supported by empirical evidence.
-The guidelines are meta-science, and like most meta-science, are somewhat polemical.
+The guidelines are meta-science, and like most meta-science, are somewhat polemical \cite{ralph2020empirical}.
 It simply is not practical to conduct experiments to determine whether aligning a study's sampling strategy with its goals, epistemology and methodology improves scientific outcomes.

 In conclusion, we hope that this article's sampling primer, empirical results and recommendations raise awareness of and provide at least some basis for improving sampling in SE research.